RyanBingham334/Restaurant_Data_Study/README.md

 ![Top vs Bottom](visualizations/top_vs_bottom_4_items.png)

 The top 4 items generate $9,023 in profit.
-The bottom 4?
-Just $5,353.
+The bottom 4 generate just $5,353.
 That's a **$3,670 gap** (60% difference) with roughly the same number of orders.
 The problem isn't foot traffic—it's what people are ordering and how much profit each item makes.

 **See the query:** [`05_top_bottom_performer.sql`](sql/05_top_bottom_performer.sql)